Job Search Advantage of Being Over 50

 You are simply asking colleagues and friends for advice and leads.
 Ask them where they would look for a job if they were in your shoes right now.
 Which employers offer a great next place to work?
 Which employers would be best avoided?

 Job-Hunt's Job Search Networking Experts have written many articles about networking, including how to find your network, how to help others in your network, and how to be a good networker yourself.

 Professional networking site LinkedIn (free) has become very useful in finding former colleagues and helping you reconnect.
 Build out your LinkedIn Profile as a resume, connect with your friends and colleagues who are also using LinkedIn (over 250,000,000 people are), exchange recommendations, and join LinkedIn Groups to demonstrate your knowledge and connect with more people.

-Do a search on the employer's name and see who turns up.
+Do a search in LinkedIn on the employer's name and see who turns up.
 If you have a specific person you want to reach, do a search on that person's name.
 LinkedIn will help you find and stay in touch with these people.
 Job-Hunt Social Media and Job Search and LinkedIn for Job Search experts have written some great articles about leveraging the social networks which are very helpful.

 - If you've helped anyone get started in your industry or profession, helped them with their job search, or done them a favor, that's another group of contacts to explore.
 Again, LinkedIn may help you find those people.